The Perfect Fit: How Alexandra Kochis Breaks in her Pointe Shoes

 Kochis usually spends an hour a week to break in and maintain a rotation of 12-14 pairs of pointe shoes to choose from for rehearsals and performances.
 She chooses pointe shoes based on the choreography, going for a softer pair for jumps, for example, and a harder pair for turns.

 For now at least, Kochis has achieved her perfect pointe shoe fit.
-For the past seven years with PBT, she hasn’t altered her order.
+She hasn’t altered her order for nearly 10 years.

 “In ballet, your feet are like your hands, you have to be able to have the most tactility and control onstage…your shoe hopefully will be like a natural continuation of your foot…When you have that style…you covet those shoes.”